 Income taxes have been provided in accordance with the provisions of FASB ASC Topic Income Taxes.
 Deferred tax assets and liabilities result from temporary differences between the amounts recorded in our consolidated financial statements and the tax basis of our assets and liabilities.
-Such temporary differences are primarily due to net operating loss carryforwards and GAAP versus tax basis accounting differences relating to reserves for claims and claim expenses, deferred finance charges, accrued expenses, unearned premiums, deferred underwriting results, deferred acquisition expenses, amortization and depreciation and investments.
+Such temporary differences are primarily due to net operating loss carryforwards and GAAP versus tax basis accounting differences relating to unearned premiums, deferred finance charges, reserves for claims and claim expenses, accrued expenses, deferred underwriting results, premiums receivable, deferred acquisition expenses, VOBA, investments, intangible assets and amortization and depreciation.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 A valuation allowance against deferred tax assets is recorded if it is more likely than not that all, or some portion, of the benefits related to deferred tax assets will not be realized.